-A mortgage is a classic secured debt.
+A mortgage is a classic example of secured debt.
 If the borrower fails to make mortgage payments, the borrower risks foreclosure.
 Not making house payments can mean losing the house to the bank.

 In other words, borrowers who add student debt to their mortgage risk losing their house because of student debt.

-Student loan borrowers can make individualized assessments as to the danger of the student debt leading to a mortgage default, but it is something that all borrowers should carefully consider and weigh the risks.
+Student loan borrowers can make individualized assessments as to the danger of the student debt leading to a mortgage default.
+Still, it is something that all borrowers should carefully consider and weigh the risks.